 Our arrival a day earlier allowed for a roadside introduction to Ibera.
 From Mercedes, 120 kilometres to the south, we drove up Ruta 40 towards Colonia Carlos Pellegrini, the village where the Ibera wetlands are most accessible.

-The final 80 kilometres of the road is unpaved and the rough, corrugated track is relentless.
+The final 80 kilometres of the unpaved road is rough, corrugated track and relentless.

 The company of strangers in Ibera

 We settle into our camp and meet Juan, cooking asado in the parilla next to us.
 Juan is visiting Ibera wetlands with his extended family from his home 200 kilometres away in Empedrado.

 It’s their first visit to the area and they’ve come to enjoy the wildlife and watery landscape too.

 Invited to join their lunchtime feast, we spend the rest of the afternoon in the company of Juan’s family.

 With broken Spanish, a little sign language, a few glasses of wine and copious amounts of beef we spend our first afternoon in Ibera wetlands sharing family photos with an Argentinian family who a few hours earlier were strangers to us.

 Exploring Ibera wetlands on foot

 The next day we explore the swamp area around the lagoon along some well marked trails.
 Strolling through the thick forest, we wander if there are any eyes watching us from the cover of the jungle.
 Howler monkeys